Bachelor of Music (BM) in Composition & Music Theory

 Performance Requirement (Applied Music)

 Programs of study within the School of Music vary according to the degree sought, area of specialization, and major instrument.
 Every undergraduate degree candidate in music must study a major instrument.
-Instruction is offered in the following areas: bassoon, cello, clarinet, double bass, euphonium, flute, harp, horn, oboe, percussion, piano, saxophone, trombone, trumpet, tuba, viola, violin, and voice.
+Instruction is offered in the following areas: bassoon, cello, clarinet, double bass, euphonium, flute, harp, horn, oboe, organ, percussion, piano, saxophone, trombone, trumpet, tuba, viola, violin, and voice.

 Each student taking applied music is assigned to a member of the faculty for private instruction.
 Individual instruction is given in half-hour or hour lessons.
 An effort is made to consider the student’s preference in studio assignment.
 Students prepare and present recitals under the tutelage of a School of Music faculty member.
 Recital Permission Examinations must be passed before the scheduled recital.